openmarmot/twe/README.md

 - emphasis on iron man mode. strategic game doesn't start over when player dies they just take over a new bot

 ### Current State on Master branch
-- spawn objects with the debug menu
+- spawn objects and zombies with the debug menu
-- pick up a gun and fire it
-- spawnable zombies will chase you
+- try out different weapons on some helpless zombies

 ### Check the changelog on the Dev branch to see what I've been working on.